-Wireman's Duties-The wireman sets elevations and thicknesses for the shotcrete placement, which may include the top and face of the wall.
+Wireman Duties-The wireman sets elevations and thicknesses for the shotcrete placement, which may include the top and face of the wall.
 Grades set by the wiremen are the lines the nozzleman and finishers will follow.
-The wireman may use many devices for setting grades, such as piano wire, fiberglass-metal rods, and plastic pipe.
+The wireman may use many devices for setting grades, such as piano wire, fiberglass-metal rods, plastic pipe, and so on.

-Finisher/Rodman's Duties-The finisher rods or cuts the freshly placed shotcrete surface, bringing it to line and grade before final finishing.
-The finisher also locates and removes sand pockets, sags, and sloughs, and guides the nozzleman to low spots that require filling with additional shotcrete.
-Before the shotcrete takes final set, the finisher brooms and prepares the surface for final application.
+Finisher/Rodman's Duties-The finisher rods, or cuts, the freshly placed shotcrete surface, bringing it to line and grade before final finishing.
+The finisher also locates and removes sand pockets, sags, and sloughs and guides the nozzleman to low spots that require filling with additional shotcrete.
+Before the shotcrete is set, the finisher brooms and prepares the surface for final application.

 Assistant Nozzleman's Duties (blowpipe/air lance control)-The assistant nozzleman helps the nozzleman by dragging the hose and performing other duties as directed by the nozzleman.
-The assistant nozzleman relays signals between the nozzleman and the gunman/pump operator, and may also relieve the nozzleman for short rest periods.
+The assistant nozzleman relays signals between the gunman/pump operators and may also relieve the nozzleman for short rest periods.
 The assistant nozzleman may operate the air lance, if one is required, to keep the areas in advance of the shotcrete free of rebound and overspray.
 The assistant nozzleman may be a nozzleman trainee and place shotcrete under the direct supervision of a certified nozzleman.

-Gunman's Duties (dry-mix)-The gunman provides a constant flow of properly mixed dry-mix material to the nozzleman.
+Gunman's Duties (dry-mix)-The gunman provides a constant flow of properly mixed drymix material to the nozzleman.
 The gunman operates and maintains a clean gun and assists in ensuring quality control.
-The gunman should be particularly attentive to the needs of the nozzleman and ensure that the mixture is properly prepared.
+The gunman should be particularly attentive to the needs of the nozzleman to ensure that the mixture is properly prepared.
 The gunman generally oversees, controls, and coordinates the material mixing and delivery operation.

 Pump Operator's Duties (wet-mix)-The pump operator regulates the pump to uniformly deliver the wet-mix shotcrete at the required rate.
 The pump operator is responsible for cleaning and maintaining the material hose and pump.
-The pump operator coordinates the delivery of shotcrete mixture and monitors the water content by observing or testing the slump of the mixture.
-The pump operator may change the delivery rate of the transit and concrete trucks, including staging the trucks at the pump.
-The pump operator is also responsible for the safety of the pump and delivery line.
+The pump operator coordinates the delivery of the shotcrete mix and monitors the water content by observing or testing the slump of the mixture.
+The pump operator may change the delivery rate of the transit and ready mix trucks, including staging the trucks at the pump.
+The pump operator is also responsible for all the safety concerns of the pump and delivery line.

-Mixerman's Duties-The mixerman's duties include,

-where applicable, the proportioning and mixing of the shotcrete mixture materials, and maintaining and cleaning the mixing equipment.
+Mixerman's Duties-The mixerman's duties include, where applicable, the proportioning and mixing of the shotcrete mixture materials and maintaining and cleaning the mixing equipment.
 For field mixing, the mixerman is responsible for storage, care, and accessibility of the materials.
-The mixerman sees that the mixture is free of contaminated materials and debris and that the aggregates have the proper moisture content.
-The mixerman ensures a constant flow of shotcrete materials but is also careful not to mix more material than can be used within the specified time limits.
+The mixerman makes sure that the mixture is free of contaminated materials and debris and that the aggregates have the proper moisture content.
+He ensures a constant flow of shotcrete materials but is also careful not to mix more material than can be used within the specified time limits.
 The mixerman supervises the laborers who are supplying and loading the mixer.